MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-publish-df.md

 ## Symptoms

-Unexpected error dialog shows up with Status Code 500 when trying to publish a Dataflow Gen2.
+Unexpected error dialog shows up with Status Code 500 occurs when trying to publish a Dataflow Gen2.

 ## Solutions and workarounds